How to Manage a Distributed Team

 - Darren Murph, Head of Remote, Gitlab

 One of the most exciting as well as difficult of times for any of us is when we join a new company.
 There are numerous expectations and aspirations, however, the element of unfamiliarity at the very outset is a huge mountain to climb.
-To overcome these challenges, there are few initiatives that have worked for distributed teams, which are:
+To overcome these challenges, there are few onboarding best practices or onboarding checklist that have worked for distributed teams, which are:

 # A) Pre-joining onboarding